ARMmbed/mbed-os/tools/importer/README.md

 For example the command below can be used to update CMSIS:
 `python tools\importer\importer.py -c tools\importer\cmsis_importer.json -r <path to cmsis repo>`

-Note: This script must be run from the mbed-os directory to work correctly.